What is the Pupil Premium?

 - GL Assessment WellComm – Speech and language support for Early Years

 We are also taking part in the DfE Reception year early language programme, NELI, which is free to schools.

-In terms of impact, our usual assessment mechanisms will enable us to measure impact and progress.
-We completed a baseline assessment in September and end of term assessments in December.
-We will complete another assessment round when schools fully reopen, hopefully in March, and plan to follow up with end of year assessments in July.
+In terms of impact, our usual assessment mechanisms are enabling us to measure impact and progress.
+We completed a baseline assessment in September 2020 and end of term assessments in December 2020.
+We completed another assessment round when schools fully reopened again, in March 2021, and are currently completing end of year assessments, in June 2021.